vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Chidambaram in south India a great festival is held for this. Ārdrānandakari-trtiya-begin on Su.
 3 when it has either

-Uttarāsādhā nakṣatra, Pūrvāsādhā or Abhijit or Hasta or Mūla; for one year divided into three periods; worship of Bhavāni and Śiva; salutations to the feet and other limbs of Devī up to her mukuta; Mat.
+Uttarāṣāḍhā nakṣatra, Pūrvāṣāḍhā or Abhijit or Hasta or Mūla; for one year divided into three periods; worship of Bhavāni and Śiva; salutations to the feet and other limbs of Devī up to her mukuta; Mat.
 64. 1-28 (same as Pad.q. by

 HV I. 471-474), KKV 51-55, BhayU.
 27. Alekhyasar papañcami-Bh. śu.
 5; tithi-vrata; Nāgas drawn with